 - Barriers in the transition to the labour market

 There are also initiatives in the social affairs and employment fields to predict the needs of the labour market in the future.
 However, the only publicly available prognosis is that made in 2010 for the future period 2011-2015 based on project funding.

 National Register of Qualifications

 - Is part of the skills forecasting system

 - Provides an overview of nationally recognised vocational qualifications in the Czech Republic, which can be obtained by validation of non-formal and informal learning

 - Qualifications are based on the skills required by specific jobs in the labour market

 - In 2015, 921 qualifications were certified (NUV 2016)

-The coordination system of skills forecasting is based on advisory and professional groups between creators of educational programmes, employers, and other relevant institutions which enhance the cross-sectoral cooperation.
-At national level, 25 groups coordinated by the National Institute for Education are in operation.
+The coordination system of skills forecasting is based on advisory and professional groups between creators of educational programmes, employers, and other relevant institutions which enhance cross-sectoral cooperation.
+At the national level, 25 groups coordinated by the National Institute for Education were in operation.

 - The forecasting system is linked and followed by the curriculum-creating system, and by the Framework Educational Programme.